What Is a Network Attached Storage (NAS)?

 Network Attached Storage or NAS

-It optimizes the local area networks to allow the storage of data from a centralized location.
+It optimises the local area networks to allow the storage of data from a centralised location.
 The location is easily accessible by the users, and files are safe to the authenticated user.
 There are three main operating functions of NAS.

 The storage mechanism in soft is placed in a NAS box.
 The hardware unit becomes the server unit for the local network.
 In essence, it consists of the drives, CPU, and random access memory.
 It is good to know that the NAS box comes in a preconfigured manner for ease of use.